usaid-cs/yesterday-i-learned/life.md

 - Do not donate your (dead) body for research, even if it means [no cost for burial](https://www.crossroadshospice.com/hospice-palliative-care-blog/2017/october/18/body-donation-after-death-what-you-need-to-know/).
 [Your body can be sold to someone else](https://www.dailymail.co.uk/news/article-7303455/Man-donated-moms-body-dementia-research-learns-strapped-chair-blown-up.html), and your estate won't even be paid.
 [Your body could be sewn together with someone else's](https://www.nbcnews.com/news/us-news/dismembered-body-parts-sewn-together-frankenstein-donation-center-fbi-found-n1035131).
 As long as you exist, no one can guarantee you the respect you deserve.
 - Doctors merely delay the inevitable.
 - "None of us are getting out of here alive, so please stop treating yourself like an after thought.
 Eat the delicious food.
 Walk in the sunshine.
 Jump in the ocean.
 Say the truth that you're (carrying) in your heart like hidden treasure.
 Be silly.
 Be Kind.
 Be weird.
 There is no time for anything else." - [/u/hotsauceinmyeye's mother](https://www.reddit.com/r/GetMotivated/comments/6aq640/image_we_buried_mum_today_we_found_this_in_one_of/)
+- Wherever you go, no matter how impoverished, there are locals living there, not because they love the place (which is possible), but because they cannot leave / sustain an income elsewhere.
+Who doesn't want to live in Havana, in Lisbon, New York, Santiago?
+Loving a place is overrated---especially if there is no one there to love you back.
+If you have upward mobility, *do* move to a better place.